dailymotion/oplog/README.md

 * `type`: The object type (i.e.: `video`, `user`, `playlist`, …)
 * `id`: The object id of the impacted object as string.

+The `timestamp` field is optional.
+It must contains the date when the object has been updated as RFC 3339 representation.
+If not provided, the time when the update has been received by the agent is used instead.

 See `examples/` directory for implementation examples in different languages.

 ## Server Sent Event API